 Discussion

 The higher an individual’s alcohol consumption, the more they tended to engage in defensive processing when exposed to an infographic highlighting the harms of high-risk drinking.
 Participants with higher alcohol consumption derogated the infographic’s message more harshly, tried to avoid thinking about its content, expressed more fear, and judged themselves to be less susceptible to consequences of drinking at harmful levels.
 In addition, the higher a person’s alcohol consumption, the lower their self-efficacy, indicating that those with higher consumption felt less confident to control their drinking behaviour.
 Higher levels of alcohol consumption were also strongly associated with greater unrealistic optimism about personally experiencing alcohol-related harm relative to the average drinker.
-Taken together, these results show that the heavier a person’s alcohol consumption, the less confident they are in their ability to control their drinking, the more they avoid engaging with personally relevant messages, and the less likely they are to accurately appraise the negative consequences of their alcohol consumption.threatending
+Taken together, these results show that the heavier a person’s alcohol consumption, the less confident they are in their ability to control their drinking, the more they avoid engaging with personally relevant messages, and the less likely they are to accurately appraise the negative consequences of their alcohol consumption.
+Thus, these findings highlight the importance of AUD severity in understanding defensive processing responses to personally relevant but threatening alcohol-related information, and similarly the association with self-efficacy and unrealistic optimism by AUD severity (as measured by AUDIT-C in the present study).

 These findings are particularly important in terms of highlighting the limitations of promoting alcohol-related health risk information owing to the paradox that the more personally relevant (i.e., the higher the level of consumption), the more defensive processing is utilised to avoid contemplating the message content.
 These results are consistent with models such as the Extended Parallel Process Model (EPPM; Witte, 1992) which emphasise efficacy as central in determining whether defensive processing or behavioural responses are engaged.
 Namely, low self-efficacy represents beliefs that the drinking behaviour cannot be controlled, and thus defensive processing is employed to remove the state of fear or anxiety invoked by personally relevant information (So et al., 2016).
 The strong negative association between self-efficacy and consumption likely reflects the degree to which beliefs about ‘loss of control’ are part of perceptions and experiences of alcohol problems (Morris, Boness, & Burton, 2023; Spada & Wells, 2010).
-As such, low self-efficacy amongst heavier drinkers may mediate the effect of defensive processing to control fear or anxiety invoked by personally relevant information.
+As such, low self-efficacy amongst heavier drinkers may mediate the effect of defensive processing to control fear or anxiety invoked by personally relevant information which should be addressed by future experimental studies.